skyejacobson/factsHTB/README.md

 We can try to login via ssh but we need the passphrase or password to login.
 The passphrase can be obtained through decrypting the hash of the OPENSSH key.

 We could try both users but it's better practice to first meet some prerequisites.
-Firstly need to hash the openssh key and crack via john the ripper.
+Firstly we need to hash the openssh key and crack via john the ripper.

 ```
 ┌──(root㉿kali-linux-2024-2)-[/home/parallels/Documents/FactsHTB/CVE-2025-2304]